Skip to main content

 Request a Duke Gardens facilitated program here.

-In our programs, Duke Gardens facilitators will share information about the garden during a tour, including ways to get involved.
-These programs are also designed to incorporate practices of mindfulness & observation, and to build your group's connections with each other.
+In our programs, Duke Gardens facilitators will share information about the garden during a tour, including ways to get involved during your time at Duke.
+These programs are also designed to incorporate practices of mindfulness & observation, and to build your group’s connections with each other.
 The program facilitator can incorporate specific content of interest to your group as requested.

 Grounding in the Gardens